-We test goodwill for impairment annually or more frequently if changes in circumstances or the occurrence of events suggest impairment exists.
+We test our goodwill for impairment annually or more frequently if changes in circumstances or the occurrence of events suggest impairment exists.
 Any significant change in market conditions, including a sustained decline in our stock price, that indicate a reduction in carrying value may give rise to impairment in the period that the change becomes known.
 For example, as of December 31, 2021, our market capitalization, measured as the price of our common stock multiplied by shares of common stock outstanding, declined to below the value of our net assets, including goodwill.
 As a result of the sustained decline in the market price of our common stock, the fair value of our single reporting unit, measured based on our market capitalization as of December 31, 2021, was lower than its carrying value and we concluded that goodwill was impaired.
 Accordingly, we recorded an impairment charge of \$9.8 million to reduce the carrying amount of goodwill to \$17.4 million as of December 31, 2021.
-While we determined that goodwill was not impaired based on our quantitative test as of March 31, 2024, future declines in the market value of our common stock may result in additional impairment charges being recorded.
+While we determined that there were no triggering events during the three months ended June 30, 2024 that necessitated an interim impairment test of goodwill, future declines in the market value of our common stock may result in additional impairment charges being recorded.